EHAB3x/Met2ashra/README.md

 - **Radix UI**: Provides accessible and customizable low-level UI components such as Accordions, Dialogs, and Dropdown Menus.
 - **React Icons**: A library providing popular icons as React components, making it easy to include icons in the UI.
 - **Embla Carousel**: A lightweight carousel library for creating responsive and mobile-friendly carousels in React.
+- **Shdcn**: We we use it's component to make coding stage faster and user it's responsive features.

 ### State Management and Data Fetching
 - **Redux Toolkit**: A set of tools for efficient Redux development, providing good practices and reducing boilerplate.